Gran Canaria: Tourism

 This island is called a "miniature continent" due to the different climates and variety of landscapes found, with long beaches and dunes of white sand, contrasting with green ravines and picturesque villages.
 A third of the island is under protection as a Biosphere Reserve by UNESCO.

 The number of annual visitors was 3.6 million in 2014 (of which 450.000 Spaniards).
+It is the second island in the archipelago in number of annual tourists, after Tenerife.
 Most of the tourists visit the southern part of the island.
 The north tends to be cooler, while the south is warmer and sunny.
 The east coast of the island is flat, dotted with beaches, while the western coast is rockier and mountainous.

 The island possesses 32 Natural Protected Spaces, notably the Rural Park of Nublo, The Doramas Jungle, the Azuaje Ravine, Tamadaba, Pino Santo, etc.

 In the south there is a large bird park, Palmitos Park, as well as many beach resort communities.
 Resorts are concentrated in the central eastern part of the southern coast in the Maspalomas area, which includes the towns of San Agustín, Playa del Inglés and Meloneras.
 The Maspalomas Dunes are located between Playa del Inglés ("The Englishman's Beach") and the distinctive 19th century Maspalomas lighthouse.
 Playa del Ingles is home to the Yumbo Centre, which was opened in 1982 and has almost 200 shops, including bars, restaurants, cafes, fashion boutiques, electronic outlets and jewellery stores.

 In Tarajalillo, an Aeroclub exists from where tourist flights can be taken over the island.

 Still further to the west along the southern shore, in the Municipality of Mogán, are the communities of Puerto Rico and Puerto de Mogán, a village referred to as "Little Venice" on account of its many canals.

 Other attractions include Cocodrilos Park, Roque Nublo (an 80 m monolith), Cenobio de Valerón with more than 350 storage cavities, Painted cave of Galdar the most important archaeological park in Canary Islands, or the botanical gardens Jardín Canario (in Tafira Alta) and Cactualdea (in La Aldea de San Nicolás).

 El Dedo de Dios, or "God's Finger", was a rocky spire jutting from the sea in Puerto de las Nieves, and was previously the signature attraction of the Canary Islands until it was destroyed by tropical storm Delta that crossed the archipelago in November 2005.